rajoshich/CapstoneLandingPage/README.md

 ------
-### <a href="https://react-landing-page-template.herokuapp.com">LIVE DEMO</a>
+### <a href="https://ischool-capstone.web.app"/>LIVE LINK</a>

 ## Description
-This is a ReactJS based landing page template, fit for a startup company/service with a one page view.
-The design is inspired by a template from <a href="https://www.free-css.com/assets/files/free-css-templates/preview/page234/interact/">Free-CSS.com </a>
-All 'visual' data can be easily modified by changing the data.json file.
+This is the landing page for Team Crimson's Hearing Aid App for UW iSchool Capstone 2021.
+By visiting the link above you can view our live page.
+To get the code to test on your local machine, follow the instructions below.

 ## Make it Yours!
 ### 1. Preps